phonegap/phonegap-docs/docs/3-references/stockpile-app/8-favorites-api.html.md

 		  updateFavoritesById();
 		}

-3. Add a function to save the `favorites` array as a JSON string to `localStorage`:
+3. Add a local function to save the `favorites` array as a JSON string to `localStorage`:

 		function saveFavoritesToLocalStorage () {
 		  localStorage.setItem('favorites', JSON.stringify(store.favorites));
 		}

-3. Add a function to fetch the `favorites` JSON object from `localStorage`:
+3. Add an export function to fetch the `favorites` JSON object from `localStorage`:

 		export function fetchFavoritesFromLocalStorage () {
 		  return JSON.parse(localStorage.getItem('favorites')) || [];
 		}

-4. Next add a `toggleFavorite` function to toggle the status of an item by adding or removing it from the favorites array depending on if it's already been favorited or not.
+4. Next add an export function called `toggleFavorite` which will be called to toggle the status of an item by adding or removing it from the favorites array depending on if it's already been favorited or not.
 Once the change is made to the array, a call to save to `localStorage` is necessary to keep it in sync:

 		export function toggleFavorite (favorite) {
 		  const alreadyAFavorite = store.favorites.filter(fave => fave.id === favorite.id);